Transforming Homes and Lives

-Mission: To significantly increase the number of American homes prepared for residents to live throughout the modern lifespan through research and education.
+Mission: To significantly increase the number of American homes prepared for residents to live throughout the modern lifespan by conducting research and educating consumers and legislators.

-HomesRenewed supports and influences incentives that’ll nudge people to take action for home updates through a broad coalition of stakeholders who are more powerful when acting together.
+HomesRenewed supports incentives that will nudge people to take action for home updates.

 The house itself is outdated.
 Updating homes isn’t new.
 Over the years we have improved our homes to embrace science and technology advances by adding indoor plumbing, electricity, central air conditioning.
 Now fiber optic cable comes to our homes and solar collectors cover our roofs.
 Policy often drives change by regulating and subsidizing infrastructure and home updates; e.g., water and sewer systems, the electric grid, weatherization subsidies and solar tax credits.

-The HomesRenewed Purple Tag program. modeled after Energy Star tags identifies building, technology and home medical products that prepare the home for the modern lifespan and are eligible for cost savings.
+The HomesRenewed Purple Tag program, modeled after the success of Energy Star tags, will identify building, technology and home medical products that prepare the home for the modern lifespan and are eligible for cost savings.
 Other incentives may include rebates, tax savings, or reduced insurance premiums.

 Report on Aging in Place